AMReX-Combustion/PelePhysics/Docs/sphinx/Introduction.rst

 What we will call the `PeleSuite` is currently composed of 3 separate codes:

 - `PelePhysics <https://github.com/AMReX-Combustion/PelePhysics>`_ is a repository of physics databases and implementation code for use within the other `Pele` codes.
 In particular, the choice of chemistry and transport models as well as associated functions and capabilities are managed in `PelePhysics`.
 - `PeleLM <https://github.com/AMReX-Combustion/PeleLM>`_ is an adaptive-mesh Low-Mach number hydrodynamics code for reacting flows.
-Note that by the time this documentation is written, `PeleLM` does ***not** rely on `PelePhysics` yet, and uses in place a `ChemDriver` object.
-Follow the link to learn more.
+It has a sibling, `PeleLMeX <https://github.com/AMReX-Combustion/PeleLMeX>`_, that solves for the same type of flow using a subtly different numerical approach.
 - `PeleC <https://github.com/AMReX-Combustion/PeleC>`_ is an adaptive-mesh compressible hydrodynamics code for reacting flows.

 All three codes rely on `AMReX <https://amrex-codes.github.io/amrex>`_, which is a software frameworks that provides the data structure and enable massive parallelization.